rvaiya/keyd/README.md

 3. Run `sudo systemctl restart keyd`

-4. See the [man page](man.md) for a comprehensive list of all config options.
+4. See the [man page](man.md) for a comprehensive list of config options.

+*Note*: It is possible to render your machine unusable with a bad config file.
+Before proceeding ensure you have some way of killing keyd if things go wrong (e.g ssh).
+It is recommended that you avoid experimenting in default.cfg (see the man page for keyboard specific configuraiton) so you can plug in another keyboard which is unaffected by the changes.

 # Sample Config File